mellobacon/mellobacon/README.md

 # <div align="center">The name's Mellobacon, a nerd trying to make cool stuff.</div>

-- 🌎 I am from the USA (enter eagles, burgers, fireworks, and other way too patriotic American things here🤠)
+- 🌎 I am from the USA (enter eagles, burgers, fireworks, and other American things here🤠)

 - 👩‍🎓 I am currently a university student, sophmore (or second year in uni for you international peeps xd)